Will long-term travel hurt your career prospects?

 What skills and experiences can you gain from long-term travel?

-We have just completed our sixth year of full-time travel/absence from the corporate world/running our own start-up business.
+We have just completed our eighth year of full-time travel, absence from the corporate world, and running our start-up business.
 These past years have been tremendous for our personal and professional growth.
 Why?

 Firstly, our lifestyle change enabled us to slow down: